nshantha/athenyx/README.md

 - **Act as a 24/7 on-call engineer** with full system context
 - **Support technical questions** in support channels with accurate, contextual responses
 - **Assist on-call engineers** by providing insights during system alerts and incidents

-*Note: These agentic capabilities are on our roadmap and not yet implemented in the current version.*

 ## The Goal
 Actuamind aims to help engineering teams: